 Rainbow salt painting is one of those techniques that produces a genuinely stunning textured result from a wonderfully simple process.

-Kids find the shaking and revealing process really satisfying, especially the moment they tip away the excess salt to reveal a perfectly crisp colour band underneath.
+Kids enjoy the shaking and revealing process.
+They love tipping away the extra salt to see a clear colour band underneath.

 10. Rainbow Fingerprint Art